v-dvorak/graphbased-wfc/docs/tech_docs.md

 ## PrioritySet

 For quick enqueueing and dequeueing of nodes to process the algorithm uses a `PrioritySet` implemented by [eiriktsarpalis](https://github.com/eiriktsarpalis), [here](https://github.com/eiriktsarpalis/pq-tests/blob/master/PriorityQueue/PrioritySet.cs).
-The structure allows updates priority of nodes in $O(\log N)$ and does not allow duplicates.
+The structure allows updates to the priority of nodes in $O(\log N)$ and does not allow duplicates.

 Working with it is similar to C#'s basic PriorityQueue, the ability to update already enqueued elements is the only difference.